Appeal against a penalty

-- VAT if you had a reasonable excuse for filing late
+- filing a late VAT return if you had a reasonable excuse

 - Corporation Tax if you filed late because of computer problems

 You can send a signed letter to HMRC instead.
 You must include a full explanation of why your return or payment was late, including dates.

 - your name

-- your reference number, eg your Self Assessment Unique Taxpayer Reference (UTR) or VAT registration number
+- your reference number - for example your Self Assessment Unique Taxpayer Reference (UTR) or VAT registration number

 Send your claim to the HMRC office related to your return.